statisticsnorway/ssb-pickmdl/README.md

   - PICKMDL is an X-12-ARIMA procedure not yet available in RJDemetra.
   - See https://github.com/jdemetra/jdemetra-app/issues/504
 * The package has also possibilities for partial concurrent adjustment.
+  - The ARIMA model, outliers and filters can be identified at a certain date and then held fixed (with a new outlier-span).